Oozturn/oozturn/README.md

 ## Features

-- Complete configuration from app interface
+ ⚙️ Complete configuration from app interface
-- Duels and FFA tournaments
+ ⚔️ Duels and FFA tournaments
-- Global tournament, with cutomizable points for each tournament
+ 🏆 Global tournament, with cutomizable points for each tournament
-- Players management
+ 👤 Players management
-- Achievements
+ 🎯 Achievements
-- Leaderboard for both players and teams
+ 🏅 Leaderboard for both players and teams
-- ⚠️ **App in French** ⚠️ (translation is for the next version)

 ## Getting Started